 Prince Harry, Meghan paparazzi chase through NYC recalls tragic death of Princess Diana, Mayor Eric Adams says

-NEW YORK - New York City Mayor Eric Adams blasted the photographers who chased Britain's Prince Harry, wife Meghan and her mother through the streets of New York City Tuesday night as "reckless an irresponsible."
+NEW YORK -- Mayor Eric Adams blasted the photographers who chased Britain's Prince Harry, wife Meghan and her mother through the streets of New York City on Tuesday night as "reckless and irresponsible."

-Adams said the description of the incident provided by Harry and Meghan's office recalls the circumstances of the death of Princess Diana in Paris in 1997, who died when her limousine crashed while being chased by paparazzi.
+Adams said the description of the incident provided by Harry and Meghan's office recalls the circumstances of the 1997 death of the prince's mother, Princess Diana, who was killed when her limousine crashed while being chased by paparazzi in Paris.

 - Related: Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says